-What is the Confidence Factor?
+What is the Confidence Level?

-The Confidence Factor is a measure of how accurate your rating is.
+The Confidence Level is a measure of how accurate your rating is.
 A blue checkmark to the right of your WTN indicates a high level of confidence in your rating’s accuracy.
 A gray checkmark to the right of your WTN indicates a lower level of confidence in your rating’s accuracy.
 In order to increase your confidence factor, you’ll need to add more match results to your WTN profile.

-How is Confidence Factor calculated?
+How is Confidence Level calculated?